UNC-Robotics/Med-MPD/Data/Liver/README.md

 Inside `Utilities/` are a couple helpful scripts for visualizing the data.

-The corresponding patient identifier in the LIDC-IDRI dataset for each patient is:
+The corresponding patient identifier in the HCC-TACE-Seg dataset for each patient is:
 * Patient1 - HCC_001
 * Patient2 - HCC_031
 * Patient3 - HCC_057 (environment used in paper figure)